 Transportation

-U.S. islands need government policies that support sustainable transportation options that reduce emissions and ensure safe and reliable movement of goods and people on islands and between the islands and the mainland.
+In order to become climate resilient, U.S. islands need sustainable and affordable transportation options that reduce emissions and ensure safe and reliable movement of goods and people on islands and between the islands and the mainland.

-The following federal policy recommendations will help U.S. islands achieve climate resilience:
+The following transportation related federal policy recommendations will help U.S. islands achieve climate resilience:

 2. Create collaborative working groups with participants from the Department of Transportation, Federal Aviation Administration, Department of Commerce, and other relevant federal agencies, with participation by island community representatives, to address the transportation needs of island communities.